 This recipe is a one-pot dish that comes together quickly, so it’s best to have all of your ingredients prepared and ready before firing up the stove.
 I like to use minced garlic from the tube (yep, it’s easier and faster), and since I have frozen ginger on standby, it’s ready to go.
 Peel and dice the potato and onion into a small dice.

 On a separate cutting board, dice the chicken into 1-inch pieces.
 You can also use chicken thighs in this recipe if you enjoy dark meat.
-I often make it with dark meat at home since Chris and I really like it better.

 Once you have all your meat and veg ready to go, gather up the remaining ingredients and fire up the stove.
 This recipe is all about layering flavors, and the first step is establishing our base aromatic flavors with onions, garlic and ginger.